SoftwareAG/cumulocity-ttn-integration/README.md

 ## Summary

 This Cumulocity Microservice enables your [Cumulocity IoT](https://www.softwareag.cloud/site/product/cumulocity-iot.html#/) tenant to integrate with the LoRa network provider [The Things Network (TTN)](https://www.thethingsnetwork.org ).
-This integration allows to receive uplink messages from TTN and process them within Cumulocity IoT, e.g. extract Measurements or Events from the message.
-Based on the data received from TTN you can use the viusalization and Streaming Analytics capabilities of Cumulocity for further processing.
+This integration allows receiving uplink messages from TTN and processing them within Cumulocity IoT, e.g. extract Measurements or Events from the message.
+Based on the data received from TTN you can use the visualization and Streaming Analytics capabilities of Cumulocity for further processing.

-The TTN integration is compatible with latest version of **The Things Stack V3**.
+The TTN integration is compatible with the latest version of **The Things Stack V3**.

 ## Some more details